3 insights, 2 findings, 1 action (January 30, 2020)

 Why it’s important

-Assuming you have the financial resources, you’ll be in a position to offer financial assistance to friends and family.
+Assuming you have the financial resources, you’ll be able to offer financial assistance to friends and family.

 Assuming funds are available, you have the financial means to travel to spend more time with family and friends.